Where Do High-Nets Keep Their Money?

 How do HNWIs and UHNWIs avoid the family wealth transfer trap?
 Consider these steps:

-- Assess the liquidity of your portfolio for possible transfer.
-Identify gaps in data that block meeting KYC requirements.
+Assess the liquidity of your portfolio for possible transfer.
+Identify gaps in data that block compliance with KYC requirements.